-On the implementation of MTRMP-CAV, the MSS automatically recorded the deviation case such as speeding, and entering no entry zone.
-ET conducted checking to ensure the MSS records all deviation cases accurately.
-Deviations including speeding within the works area and entering no entry zone were reviewed by ET.
+For the implementation of MTRMP-CAV, the MSS automatically recorded the deviation cases such as speeding within the works area and entering no-entry zone.
+The ET checked the MSS records to ensure all deviation cases were followed up.
 All the concerned captains were reminded by the contractor's CTCC representative to comply with the requirements of the MTRMP-CAV.
-The ET reminded contractors that all vessels shall avoid entering the no-entry zone, in particular the Brothers Marine Park and the Sha Chau & Lung Kwu Chau Marine Park.
 Three-month rolling programmes for construction vessel activities, which ensures the proposed vessels are necessary and minimal through good planning, were also received from contractors.

-Mott MacDonald | Expansion of Hong Kong International Airport into a Three-Runway System Construction Phase Monthly EM&A Report No. 101 (For May 2024)
+Mott MacDonald | Expansion of Hong Kong International Airport into a Three-Runway System Construction Phase Monthly EM&A Report No. 107 (For November 2024)